-If data are available on the stage of pregnancy when a woman receives testing, and on the time between testing and treatment, please provide them.
+If available, please provide data on the stage of pregnancy when a woman receives testing, and on the time between testing and treatment.

 Programmes that test pregnant women separately for syphilis and HIV should collaborate to align and enhance the effectiveness of their work.
 Preventing congenital syphilis requires testing early in pregnancy, since stillbirth may occur in the second trimester.
 Knowing that women are being tested late in pregnancy indicates that women are not accessing antenatal care early or that testing is not occurring early in pregnancy.